mgpai22/ergo-synced-node/README.md

   - Defaults are fine
   - Make sure to save the file in nano with `ctrl + o ` then exit with `ctrl + x`
   - After editing do this `docker compose up --force-recreate -d` to make sure the changes load
-  - Warning, if run before the installer script, then the ergo.conf will be overwritten
+  - Warning, if run before the installer script, as ergo.conf will be overwritten
 ## Usage

-The setup process should take under an hour.
+The setup process should take under 30 min.
 This is depending on the download and extraction \
 speed.
 The extraction process itself takes around 10 to 15 minutes.

 `localhost:9053` will open up the webpage directly to the node.